-- have a mission and objectives that closely align with Oikocredit's mission; - · be democratically organised to reflect the views of the constituency or membership; and - invest at least € 50,000 in Oikocredit Shares.
+- have a mission and objectives that closely align with Oikocredit's mission; - be democratically organised to reflect the views of the constituency or membership; and - invest at least € 50,000 in Oikocredit Shares.

-Support Associations are established locally within a country or region to offer individuals and church congregations or parishes an opportunity to invest in Oikocredit.
+Support Associations are established locally within a country or region and can offer individuals and church congregations or parishes an opportunity to invest in Oikocredit.

 Members can also be Partners (clients who have obtained a loan or equity participation from Oikocredit).
-Churches, Support Associations, organisations and others who wish to become a Member of Oikocredit and would like to invest in Oikocredit can contact the Oikocredit International Office in Amersfoort, the Netherlands, tel: +31334224040, fax: +31334650336, or through the contact options available on the Oikocredit website, www.oikocredit.coop.
+Churches, Support Associations, organisations and others who wish to become a Member of Oikocredit and would like to invest in Oikocredit can contact the Oikocredit International Office in Amersfoort, the Netherlands, tel: +31334224040 or through the contact options available on the Oikocredit website, www.oikocredit.coop.
 For a membership and share application form please be referred to Appendix 2.

-An application for membership of Oikocredit may be submitted to the Management Team at any time.
-Upon approval by the Management Team, Shares can be acquired accordingly by sending the applicable amount to the Oikocredit bank account as mentioned on the membership and share application form (Appendix 2).
-The Management Team informs new Members of their acceptance in writing.
+An application for membership of Oikocredit may be submitted to the Managing Board at any time.
+Upon approval by the Managing Board, after consultation with the Supervisory Board, Shares can be acquired accordingly by sending the applicable amount to the Oikocredit bank account as mentioned on the membership and share application form (Appendix 2).
+The Managing Board informs new Members of their acceptance in writing.
 Each new Member is required to purchase a minimum of one share of EUR 200, CAD 200, CHF 250, GBP 150, SEK 2,000, or USD 200 or the nominal value of any other currency in which the Shares are issued by Oikocredit.
 After receipt of the amount on Oikocredit's bank account, Oikocredit will issue the Shares and will send an account statement to the new Member.